Transportation in Indianapolis: People mover

-Launched in 2003, the Indiana University Health People Mover linked the Indiana University School of Medicine with the medical centers of Methodist Hospital, Riley Hospital for Children, University Hospital, and related facilities on the Indiana University–Purdue University Indianapolis (IUPUI) campus via three elevated stations.
-Indiana University Health suspended service on the 1.4 mile people mover in February 2019 due to maintenance costs, opting to replace the service with bus shuttles.
+When it opened in 2003, the Indiana University Health People Mover spanned 1.4 mile, linking the Indiana University School of Medicine to the neighboring medical centers of Methodist, Riley Children's, and University hospitals via three elevated stations.
+Indiana University Health suspended service on the people mover in February 2019 due to rising maintenance costs, opting to replace the service with bus shuttles.

-Private Transportation Companies
+Private transportation companies

-Indianapolis is served by more than 20 Private transportation companies; providing private chauffeured Sedan, SUV, Charter Bus and passenger van service.
+Indianapolis is served by more than 20 private transportation companies; providing private chauffeured sedan, SUV, charter bus and passenger van service.
 State operating authority is granted through the Indiana Department of Revenue.
-Due to lack of rural transport infrastructure, these companies are sometimes the only option for inter-city transportation in Indiana.
+Due to lack of rural transport infrastructure, these companies often serve as primary means for inter-city transportation in Indiana.